Forest Hills Public Schools

 Phone: (616) 493-8785 Fax: (616) 493-8797

-Due to safety concerns raised by parents, bus stop locations and times are not posted on the district website.
+Due to safety concerns, bus stop locations and times are not posted on the district website.
+For the upcoming 2015-2016 school year, transportation routing information will be mailed the week of Aug.
+24, 2015.

 The Forest Hills Public Schools Transportation Department will strive to provide safe transportation to and from school.
 Each driver will maintain high professional standards and positive student relationships.

-Parents: Please go over the following rules with your children so that they will know what is expected of them when they ride the bus.
-Help them to understand that riding the bus is a privilege.
+Parents: Please go over the following rules with your children so they know what is expected when they ride a school bus.
+We ask that you help them understand that riding a school bus is a privilege.

 Bus Rider Rules and Regulations